Electronic circuits terms for beginners (2024)

 Any electronic components, no matter what size, are connected in such a way that the same current flows through each of them.
 This arrangement is called the series circuit.

-In a series circuit the same amount of current flow in every circuit element.
+In a series circuit the same amount of current flows in every circuit element.
 The voltage drops may be different depending on their resistance values, but the current value will always be the same.

 Same current flows in series circuit